jacksonbull87/bull-analytics/blog7/README.md

 # Artist Discovery Tool: MVP (*Work-In-Progress*)

 ## Description
-This insights tools is designed to analyze the top trending tracks on Tiktok's weekly chart by identifying the artists with an above-average fanbase on Spotify prior to getting placed on the chart.
+This insights tools is designed to analyze Tiktok's Top 100 Weekly chart by identifying the artists with an above-average fanbase on Instagram prior to getting placed on the chart.

 ### Data Dictionary (*Sample*)